DanceScript

 visualizing horizontal motion

 DanceScript: Visualizing Horizontal Motion is a dance notation initiative and technique for documenting a choreographer’s use of space on the stage.
 The scripting process may be applied to the pre-visualization of spatial aspects for future works or implemented to record the pathways, entrances, exits, and placement of dancers in existing dances.
-The resulting product is a visual roadmap of weight shifts and locomotion that compliments and clarifies the information that may be captured on video and other motion media.
+The resulting product is a visual roadmap of weight shifts and locomotion that complements and clarifies the information that may be captured on video and other motion media.
 It provides specific staging details that are often vaguely indiscernible in video documentation due to the lack of depth perception.

 Dances that will benefit from DanceScript notation are selected through an invitation or nomination process, or scripting may be requested by a choreographer or professional company.
 The timeline is dependent on the available funding and the logistics of scheduling.
 The valuation of each DanceScript project is based on the duration and complexity of the choreography and the number of dancers.